 Taste: A little thin on the palate but carrying notes of Honey and Vanilla, a little bit of Spice and delicate fruit notes like Apple, Pear and Lemon.

-Value for Money: It may be nothing exceptional, but for around £20 you get a very drinkable dram and you can’t say fairer than that.
+Value for Money: Not an exceptional dram it has to be said, but for around £20 you get a fairly drinkable dram that isn’t without its charms.